11ty/11ty-website/docs/languages/liquid.md

 As an escape mechanism for advanced usage, pass in your own instance of the Liquid library using the Configuration API.
 See [all `liquidjs` options](https://github.com/harttle/liquidjs#options).

-<div class="elv-info elv-info-warn">Not compatible with <code>setLiquidOptions</code> above—this method will ignore any configuration set there.</div>
+<div class="elv-callout elv-callout-warn">Not compatible with <code>setLiquidOptions</code> above—this method will ignore any configuration set there.</div>

 ```js
 module.exports = function(eleventyConfig) {